QubesOS/qubes-doc/configuration/managing-vm-kernel.md

 [marmarek@dom0 ~]$
 ~~~

-In above example it tries to remove 3.18.10-2.pvops.qubes kernel (to keep only
-3 installed), but since some VM uses it, it fails.
-Installation of new
-package is unaffected by this event.
+In the above example, it tries to remove 3.18.10-2.pvops.qubes kernel (to keep only 3 installed), but since some VM uses it, it fails.
+Installation of new package is unaffected by this event.

 The newly installed package is set as default VM kernel.